nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 void np_completion_event_resolve(struct np_completion_event* completionEvent, np_error_code ec);
 ```

-The semantic of async functions is that they are called with a specific request (hostname and array to return resolved ip addresses) and the function can then start an asynchronous operation and return the execution thread back to the platform.
-But once the function has computed the result of the request, the contract is that the function then needs to call `resolve` function on the given `np_completion_event`.
+The semantics of async functions is that they are called with a specific request (hostname and array to return resolved ip addresses) and the function can then start an asynchronous operation and return the execution thread back to the platform.
+But once the function has computed the result of the request, the contract is that the function calls `resolve` function on the given `np_completion_event`.

-To implement this on Linux requires special care since the resolving of hostnames is a blocking operation.
-Therefore a producer/consumer pattern is used by which an "asynchronous" consumerthread (ie. it is not in sync with the caller thread) is consuming (hostname,resultarray,np_completion_events) from a queue and the callerthread is the producer of (hostnames,resultarray,np_completion_events) to this same queue.
-Once the consumer has resolved a hostname the solved adresses is entered into the resultarray and the np_completion_event_resolve function is called with completion_event informing the platform that the result is now ready.
-This text will not go deeper into the decription of the Linux implementation, but the implementation can be found in `modules/dns/unix/nm_unix_dns.c`.
+To implement this on Linux, requires special care since the resolving of hostnames is a blocking operation.
+Therefore a producer/consumer pattern is used by which an "asynchronous" consumer thread (ie. it is not in sync with the caller thread) is consuming (hostname,resultarray,np_completion_events) from a queue and the caller thread is the producer of (hostnames,resultarray,np_completion_events) to this same queue.
+Once the consumer has resolved a hostname, the solved adresses is entered into the resultarray and the np_completion_event_resolve function is called with completion_event informing the platform that the result is now ready.
+This document will not go deeper into the decription of the Linux implementation, but the implementation can be found in `modules/dns/unix/nm_unix_dns.c`.

 Instead an example of integration with the ESP32 LWIP DNS is given here.
 This example can be found in the github repository `nabto5-esp-eye` and in the source file: `common_components/nabto_device/src/esp32_dns.c`

-Both the v4 and v6 resolve function will use the same generic function with the nearly identic function signature except it has a `u8_t family` parameter that informs the function which IP type (v4 or v6) it needs to resolve.
+Both the v4 and v6 resolve function will use the same generic function with nearly identical function signatures except it has a `u8_t family` parameter that informs the function which IP type (v4 or v6) it needs to resolve.

 ```
 struct nm_dns_resolve_event {